 - All necessary documents are prepared and provided to you quickly, including a comprehensive step-by-step guide to filing your completed divorce documents with the court registry.

-Avoid stepping foot in a court.
-Dedicated divorce specialists will guide you through the process.
+Never step foot in a courtroom.
+Dedicated divorce specialists will guide you through the entire process.

-We verify your documents are approved the 1st time!
-No 'corrections' necessary.
+We review and make sure your documents are approved the 1st time!
+No ‘corrections’ necessary.

-Avoid complicated 'divorce kits' and expensive lawyers.
-Let our team of specialists work for you.
+Doing it yourself is overrated!
+Skip the complicated ‘divorce kits’ and expensive lawyers.
+Let our team of specialists do the work for you.

 What you'll receive